Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 A type is an iterator if it supports a common set of actions.<br>
 Those actions let us access an element in a container and let us move from one element to another.<br>
 Each container class defines a type named iterator; that iterator type supports the actions of an (conceptual) iterator.

+## Warning
+For now, it is important to realize that loops that use iterators should not add elements to the container to which the iterators refer.